PL conditions do not guarantee convergence of gradient descent-ascent dynamics: Abstract

 \section{Abstract}

-We give an example of a function satisfying a two-sided Polyak-\L{}ojasiewicz condition but for which a gradient descent-ascent flow line fails to converge to the saddle point, circling around it instead.
+We give an example of a function satisfying a two-sided Polyak-\L{}ojasiewicz (PL) condition for which a gradient descent-ascent flow line fails to converge to the saddle point, circling around it instead.
+We can even impose the function to be strongly convex in one variable and to satisfy a PL condition in the other variable.